Finschia/finschia/docs/finschia-tutorials/what-is-finschia.md

 # What is Finschia?

-`fnsad` is the name of the LBM SDK application for a Finschia Mainnet.
+`fnsad` is the name of the Finschia SDK application for a Finschia Mainnet.
 It comes with 2 main entrypoints:

 - `fnsad`: The Finschia Daemon and command-line interface (CLI). runs a full-node of the `fnsad` application.

-`fnsad` is built on `x/wasm` module of WASMD, `x/ibc` module of IBC-GO and the LBM SDK using the following modules:
+`fnsad` is built on `x/wasm` module of WASMD, `x/ibc` module of IBC-GO and the Finschia SDK using the following modules:

 - `x/auth`: Accounts and signatures.
 - `x/bank`: Token transfers.